wallacebrf/Synology-to-TrueNAS/README.md

 ## 3.)
 Does My System Have Enough RAM?
 <div id="Does_My_System_Have_Enough_RAM"></div>

-A lot detail online will indicate that one should have approximately 1GB of RAM for every TB of disk space used for NFS to work best.
+A lot detail on line will indicate that one should have approximately 1GB of RAM for every TB of disk space used for NFS to work best.
 I feel good information can be found here: <a href="https://www.youtube.com/watch?v=xp6g-8VS06M">Lawrence Systems - How Much Memory Does ZFS Need and Does It Have To Be ECC?</a>

 I plan to have 128GB of RAM in the system I will eventually build as it will have 14x 18TB drives + 4x 8TB drives and 6x 1.92TB SSD for a total RAW capacity of 295.52TB of space.
 As most of my space is comprised on large media files that basically never change, I do not anticipate any issues.

 The big thing to understand about TrueNAS and the ZFS file system that accompanies it, is that it will use un-used RAM space as a cache drive.
-This caching is doing the same thing a read only NVMA chache does on Synology.
+This caching is doing the same thing a read only NVMA cache does on Synology.
 It will save commonly accessed files in the RAM cache so it does not need to read the data of the hard disks.
 ZFS calls this ARC or `Adaptive Replacement Cache`.
-This cache again is for reading data off the system, it does not help writting data to the drives.
+This cache again is for reading data off the system, it does not help writing data to the drives.

-If your system is primarilly used for PLEX (I.E. large continuous file reads) then the ARC will not really help.
-ARC will help with things like loading PLEX and it's dashboard, art etc as those are small files and when browsing your PLEX libary frequrently are also read frequnetly and will be saved to ARC.
+If your system is primarily used for PLEX (I.E. large continuous file reads) then the ARC will not really help.
+ARC will help with things like loading PLEX and it's dashboard, art etc as those are small files and when browsing your PLEX library frequently are also read frequently and will be saved to ARC.

 You can use NVME drives in TrueNAS for caching in a direct similar method as Synology and that is referred to as L2ARC or 'Level 2 Adaptive Replacement Cache' and can assist with read performance if you perhaps do not have lots of RAM.